DevAwizard/Born2BeRoot_Guide_by_anwu-yan/Documentation/README_Creating_a_VirtualBoxVM.md

 ---
 ### What´s the best option?

-If you're new to Linux and looking for a general-purpose operating system to get started with, especially for personal use or learning, Debian is easier and more accessible.
-It has a vast community and resources to help beginners.
-Rocky Linux, on the other hand, is more tailored for professional or enterprise server environments where RHEL compatibility is important.
+If you're new to Linux and looking for a _general-purpose operating system to get started with, especially for personal use or learning_, **Debian** is easier and more accessible.
+It has a vast community and resources to help beginners. **Rocky Linux**, on the other hand, is more tailored for _professional or enterprise server environments_ where RHEL compatibility is important.

 ---